Official Regulations Governing the Sport of Beer Pong

 Section 1.2: Geometric Configuration of Cups

-Each competing team shall arrange ten (10) cups in a triangular formation at their respective end of the playing surface, adhering to the following specifications:
+Each competing team shall arrange six (6) cups in a triangular formation at their respective end of the playing surface, adhering to the following specifications:

 - The triangular formation shall be oriented with its apex directed toward the opposing team’s position.

-- The base of said triangle shall consist of four (4) cups arranged in linear fashion.
+- The base of said triangle shall consist of three (3) cups arranged in linear fashion.

-- The complete formation shall follow a four-three-two-one pyramidal arrangement.
+- The complete formation shall follow a three-two-one pyramidal arrangement.

 - All cups shall maintain physical contact with adjacent cups.